Children’s eye exams

 Why does my child need an eye exam?

-Eye tests for children are important to ensure your child’s overall eye health.
+Eye tests for children or children’s eye exams are important to ensure your child’s overall eye health.

 For the first 12 years of a child’s life, 80 percent of learning is visual.
 Making eyesight vital for your child’s learning and development.
 Kids might not know what normal eyesight should be like and can have a hard time understanding and explaining eye problems that may affect their school performance or daily activities.
 It can also be difficult for parents to understand how healthy their child’s eyesight is.